learntocloud/define-the-cloud/.github/ISSUE_TEMPLATE/submit-a-cloud-word-definition.md

 ---

 - Word [REQUIRED]: The word you are defining.
 Check [this URL](https://clouddictionary.azurewebsites.net/api/GetWords) for all words we currently have.
 - Content [REQUIRED]: The definition.
+No more than 3 sentences.
 - Author Name [REQUIRED]: Your name.
 - Author Link [REQUIRED]: The URL you want your name to link to.
 - Learn More URL [REQUIRED]: Page where people can visit to learn more about the word.